Dos & Don’ts of a Successful Journal Submission

 Not all manuscripts get accepted after the journal submission.
 Several manuscripts get rejected during the process.

-Step 8.1: Ten Most Common Reasons for Rejection
+Step 8.1: What are the Common Reasons for Journal Rejection?

 - Not within scope of journal